thevipinmishra/thevipinmishra.github.io/src/pages/blog/customize-bootstrap-5-sass.md

 $btn-border-radius: 0;
 ```

 That should be enough to get things done.
-Check your console, you should have your scss compiled message.
-Now do check the final css to confirm the changes.
+Check your console, you should have your SCSS compiled message.
+Now, do check the final CSS to confirm the changes.

-Bootstrap documentation provides the Sass variables relevant to the component you want to customize, and you can also visit the `_variables.scss` file on github to see them all at once.
+Bootstrap documentation provides the Sass variables relevant to the component you want to customize, and you can also visit the `_variables.scss` file on GitHub to see them all at once.

-I hope this guide was helpful for you, I think Custom Bootstrap builds are very powerful to achieve custom designs very quickly and in very less time compared to custom css or any other time-taking methods.
+I hope this guide was helpful for you, I think Custom Bootstrap builds are very powerful to achieve custom designs very quickly and in very less time compared to custom CSS or any other time-taking methods.